 Our multi-disciplinary teams will help you thrive in the global economy.

-Since our founding more than 30 years ago, a large portion of our work has focused on foreign investors, institutions, and businesses investing or doing business in the U.S. Additionally, we have many clients based in the U.S. doing business outside the domestic market by investing and making acquisitions abroad.
+A large portion of our client work is for foreign investors, institutions, and businesses investing or doing business in the U.S. Additionally, we have many U.S based clients who are investing and making acquisitions outside the domestic U.S. market.

 Our foreign client list includes commercial banks, investment banks, conglomerates, strategic investors, entrepreneurs, buy-out and venture firms, insurance brokers, manufacturers, and service companies.
-Our clients also include a number of foreign private issuers listed on NASDAQ and several other publicly traded companies that are U.S. parent companies with all or most of their operations in Canada, China, and the United Kingdom.
+Our clients also include foreign private issuers listed on NASDAQ and other publicly traded companies that are U.S. parent companies with all or most of their operations in Canada, China, and the United Kingdom.

-Our approach ensures that a senior attorney with foreign experience will always be available to assist clients regardless of how big or small the matter.
+A senior attorney, with foreign experience, will always be available to assist clients regardless of how big or small the matter.
 We do not “over-lawyer” transactions through staffing or paperwork.
 Clients use us to assess and explain the local markets and help them close deals at a reasonable cost for the value delivered.
 We also add value by introducing our clients to prospective business partners, financing sources, and other useful contacts worldwide.

 Coming to America

-Foreign companies and individuals face many challenges when expanding their business activities to the U.S. To set up operations in the U.S., foreign firms require a wide range of basic legal services, including subsidiary formation, commercial contracts, real estate leasing, tax structuring and advice, employment and benefits advice, governmental licensing, intellectual property protection, and dispute resolution.
-For transactions such as financings and business acquisitions, foreign firms need sophisticated legal advice with knowledge of current market practices.
+There are many challenges when pursuing business activities in the U.S. Foreign firms and individuals require a wide range of legal services, including subsidiary formation, commercial contracts, real estate leasing, tax structuring and advice, employment and benefits advice, governmental licensing, intellectual property protection, and dispute resolution.
+For transactions such as financings and business acquisitions, these clients need sophisticated legal advice with knowledge of current market practices.
 We have the breadth of experience and the practice areas to comprehensively serve foreign clients.

 Two constant goals dominate our approach to a project: We will be more responsive to our clients than they expect, and we will always maintain focus on our clients’ business objectives.
 Attorneys in our relevant practice areas have experience dealing with special issues applicable to non-U.S. clients and cross-border transactions.

 Foreign law firms also engage us to help them meet their clients’ goals.
-Depending on the circumstances, we will work alongside the foreign firm as co-counsel or local counsel to the business client, or represent the foreign law firm itself in a U.S.-related transaction.
+Depending on the circumstances, we will work as co-counsel or local counsel to the business client or represent the foreign law firm itself in a U.S.-related transaction.
 Either way, the goal is to provide quality, efficient legal advice in a complex cross-border transaction to the full satisfaction of the client.

 Our international transaction experience is global.
 Notable transactions involved companies active in every region: The Americas — Bermuda, Brazil, and Canada; Europe — Denmark, Finland, France, Germany, Ireland, Italy, Netherlands, Norway, Poland, Russia, Spain, Sweden, Switzerland, and the United Kingdom; The Middle East — Israel and Turkey; Australia; Asia — China (PRC) and Hong Kong SAR, India, Indonesia, Japan, Korea, Malaysia, Singapore, Taiwan, and Thailand; and Africa — South Africa.